Food Stamp Program /

 To see if you might qualify for Food Stamps, a pre-screening tool for the Food Stamp Program is available.

 Anyone may apply for Food Stamps.
-To apply, complete the Food Stamp application form and return it to your local Family Support Division (FSD) office.
+To apply, print the completed application form and fax, mail, or take it to any FSD office.
+View address information or fax numbers for FSD offices.
+Typed data on this form CANNOT BE SAVED.
 Instructions for completing this form are also available.

 - Application For Food Stamp Benefits Form